multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ### I sent 1 EGLD to the SC, but instead 0.000000000000000001 EGLD got sent?

 This is because EGLD has 18 decimals.
 So to send 1 EGLD, you actually have to send a value equal to 1000000000000000000 (i.e. 1 * 10^18).
 The blockchain only works with unsigned numbers.
 Floating point numbers are not allowed.
-The only reason the explorer displays the balances with a floating point is because it's much more user friendly to tell someone they have 1 EGLD instead of 1000000000000000000 EGLD, but internally, only the integer value is used.
+The only reason the explorer displays the balances with a floating point is because it's much more user-friendly to tell someone they have 1 EGLD instead of 1000000000000000000 EGLD, but internally, only the integer value is used.

 ### But how do I send 0.5 EGLD to the SC?